|Except where otherwise specified, we follow IMA (International Multi-Gun Association) Rules.

 - When moving between static shooting positions with a loaded long gun, the bolt must be open or the safety must be engaged.

 Cowboy long guns may also be moved with the hammer down on an expired cartridge.

 - All abandoned guns must be either on safe - (if it has a safety, it MUST be engaged) - or empty.

 - All guns must be cleared before leaving the Firing Line.

 - All guns other than holstered pistols or revolvers shall have chambers open at all times, except when at the Loading Table or on the Firing Line.

-Our matches consist of one, two, or several stages (every one is different).
+Our matches consist of three stages (every one is different).

 Everyone shoots in the same category regardless of their gun choices.

 We will have a COWBOY Division, for those shooters who wish to use their old-timey guns.

 The Cowboy Division shooters may have a slightly different course of fire, to allow for limited ammo capacity.